elyra-ai/elyra/docs/source/user_guide/pipelines.md

 #### Generic pipelines

 A generic pipeline comprises only of nodes that are implemented using generic components.
 This Elyra release includes three generic components that allow for execution of Jupyter notebooks, Python scripts, and R scripts.

+![Generic pipeline](../images/user_guide/pipelines/generic-pipeline.png)

 Generic pipelines are portable, meaning they can run locally in JupyterLab, or remotely on Kubeflow Pipelines or Apache Airflow.

-Example of a generic pipeline that processes a Python script and three Jupyter notebooks:

-![Generic pipeline](../images/user_guide/pipelines/generic-pipeline.png)

 #### Typed pipelines

-A typed pipeline is permanently associated with either Kubeflow Pipelines or Apache Airflow.
+A typed pipeline is permanently associated with a runtime platform, such as Kubeflow Pipelines or Apache Airflow.
 A typed pipeline may include nodes that are implemented using generic components or custom components for that runtime.

 ![A Kubeflow Pipelines pipeline](../images/user_guide/pipelines/typed-pipeline.png)